EnigmaCurry/sway-home/README.md

 # sway-home

-These are the dotfiles I use on the x13s.
+These are the dotfiles I use on most laptops.

 ## Setup